alexcu2718/fdf/README.md

 **Complete benchmarks:** [Available here](https://github.com/alexcu2718/fdf/blob/main/speed_benchmarks.txt)

 The benchmarks are fully repeatable using the testing code above and cover file type filtering, extension matching, file sizes, and many other scenarios.
 The following results were obtained on a local system (rather than the LLVM project) to provide realistic usage examples:
+(These are tests done via hyperfine and summarised to save space here.)

 | Test Case | fdf Time | fd Time | Speedup |
 |-----------|----------|---------|---------|